To deploy Alfresco Content Services using docker-compose, download and install Docker, then follow the steps below.

 - Stop the session (by using CONTROL+C).

-- Remove the container (using the --rmi all option):
+- Remove the containers (using the --rmi all option):

 docker-compose down --rmi all